LGBTQ media: Radio

 Clandestine radio broadcasts by lesbians occurred as early as 1978, by the group Les Radioteuses, who were shut down following their first broadcast.
 The group reorganized as Radio Nanas, and legally in 1981 as Les Nanas Radioteuses.

 The early 1980s saw a number of gay and lesbian radio programs in France as state control of radio officially ended.
 The lesbian radio collective Femmes Entre Elles (Canal Gay Radio Savane, Rennes) produced multiple lesbian programs, as did the broadcasting collective Les Jardins de Selene (Amiens); other collectives also existed in Marseille and Paris.

 The Parisian free radio station Fréquence Gaie was launched in 1981; in 1982, it became the "world's first 24-hour gay radio program".
 Originally aimed primarily at gay men, programs produced by and for lesbians began to increase under the leadership of station president Genevieve Pastre, elected in June 1982.
 In early 1983, the station was rated fourth in the city in a public opinion survey.
 Due to financial troubles, the station floundered, and its LGBTQ audience had largely left by 1985.

 By 1983, stations broadcasting gay and lesbian programming, called "antennes roses" (English: "Pink stations") existed in at least 27 French towns and cities; by 1984, there were between 36 and 50.
 In 1984, the first International Meeting of Male and Female Hosts of Homosexual Broadcasts in France was held.

 Germany

 Periodicals

 The first gay journal in the world, Der Eigene, was published in Berlin beginning in 1896 by Adolf Brand.
 A number of LGBTQ periodicals were published in Weimar Germany, including Die Insel (1926) and Das 3.
 Geschlecht (1930), which is thought to be the first transvestite magazine in history.
 Weimar Germany was also home to multiple lesbian periodicals, including Die Freundin (1924), Frauenliebe (1926) and Die BIF (mid to late 1920s).
 These publications had ceased by 1933, with the rise of the Nazi party to power.

-In the second half of the 20th century, a major LGBTQ periodical in Germany is Siegessäule, which was established in 1984.
+In the second half of the 20th century, Siegessäule, established in 1984, became a major LGBTQ periodical in Germany.